View and organize the Microsoft Defender for Endpoint Alerts queue

 So, for example:

-- The severity of a Defender for Endpoint alert about a Microsoft Defender AV detected threat that was completely prevented and did not infect the device is categorized as "Informational" because there was no actual damage.
+- The severity of a Defender for Endpoint alert about a Microsoft Defender Antivirus detected threat that was completely prevented and did not infect the device is categorized as "Informational" because there was no actual damage.

 - An alert about a commercial malware was detected while executing, but blocked and remediated by Microsoft Defender AV, is categorized as "Low" because it may have caused some damage to the individual device but poses no organizational threat.